mkarpusiewicz/prun/README.md

 # prun

-prun is a CLI tool to run commands in parallel with aggregated coloured output like docker-compose.
+prun is a CLI tool to run commands in parallel with aggregated and coloured output like docker-compose.

 It a very early version but kind of funcional right now (only Windows, Linux support comming soon).